ArturoDent/find-and-transform/README.md

 ## Running Javascript Code as a side effect

 You may want to run some javascript code, including the vscode api's, but **NOT** to replace anything.
-You may want to construct a string to paste somewhere for example.
+You may want to construct a string to paste somewhere or gather filenames for example.
 Consider this example (in your `settings.json`):

 ```jsonc
 "findInCurrentFile": {